nathalok/HomeAutomation/README.md

 node application uses serialport2 module to read the data from the serial port.
 The realtime temperature data is displayed in a flot chart using websockets.

+To run the web app, type the following in command prompt
+>node serialFlot.js